nikkybrown/COVID-19-Data-Analysis-Project/README.md

 The COVID-19 pandemic has had a profound impact on the world, resulting in significant loss of lives and widespread disruptions to societies.
 This project is focused on the analysis of sample data related to COVID-19 cases recorded between January 2019 and December 2020.
 The dataset is provided in CSV format.

 Table of Contents
-Introduction
+-Introduction
-Prerequisites
+-Prerequisites
-Setting Up the Database
+-Setting Up the Database
-Data Loading
+-Data Loading
-Data Analysis
+-Data Analysis
-Queries
+-Queries

          Introduction
 This project aims to analyze COVID-19 data for the period between January 2019 and December 2020.
 It involves the following steps: